mosaic-design-system/docs/src/components/tile.md

       ### Focus state

       A **Tile** needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on the **Tile**.
+Ensure that users can use their keyboard to focus on the **Tile** as well as any content within the **Tile**.

       ### Icons